anon-research01/Pipeline-Sparse/README.md

 4. isolate removal
 5. row-standardisation

-It then stops before the formation of the regression sample and the SAR/SDM likelihood evaluation.
+It then stops before the regression sample is formed and the SAR/SDM likelihood evaluation is performed.

 ## Before making the repository public